6 dead, 24 seriously wounded in shooting at Highland Park July 4 parade; "An act of violence that has shaken us to our core"

 One witness, Shawn Cotreau, said the shooter was only 10 feet from where shooting happened.
 He said the gunshots went on for several minutes.

+Covelli said the gunman stopped shooting as police officers were approaching the building from which he had opened fire.
+He said it was not immediately clear how the shooter managed to escape before police got to that rooftop.

+"All indications is he was discreet, and he was very difficult to see," Covelli said.

-Covelli said hundreds of officers are conducting a search for the shooter, with SWAT teams going door to door.
-He said there is no indication the gunman has barricaded himself somewhere, or that he is holding any hostages, contrary to some rumors that have circulated since the shooting.
+Hundreds of officers are conducting a search for the shooter, with SWAT teams going door to door.
+He said there is no indication the gunman has barricaded himself somewhere, or that he is holding any hostages, contrary to some rumors that have circulated since the shooting, according to Covelli.

 Police and ambulances from several jurisdictions swarmed the area, with several officers carrying rifles.
 Video from the scene showed people being placed into ambulances.